damianhakert/damianhakert.github.io/source/_posts/2016-03-01-sponsorship-update.markdown

 Rails Girls is an important program for the Rails community.
 Rails Girls aims to open up technology and make it more approachable for girls and women.
-By sponsoring and volunteering at these events we can help grow the community, but we get something out of it too.
-These events help increase the potential pool of talent to work at GitLab.

 Our colleagues Tomasz Maczukin and Grzegorz Bizon will be mentoring at the upcoming Tricity Rails Girls at the end of this week.
 We have also invested as a Gold Sponsor in the